 Business entities that sell goods and collect sales tax must register with the Texas Comptroller of Public Accounts as well.
 You’ll be required to make payments for the sales tax on the goods that your business sells.
 You can file the Texas Applications for Sales Tax Permit form online here.

 You can form an LLC in Texas from another state, which is called a foreign LLC.
-To do so the steps are generally the same as all of the steps to form a domestic LLC that are listed above, however, rather than filing a Certificate of Formation form you’ll file an Application for Registration of Foreign Limited Liability Company form which can be submitted online or by mail, and pay a $750 filing fee.
+The steps are generally the same as the steps to forming a domestic LLC.
+However, rather than filing a Certificate of Formation form, you’ll file an Application for Registration of Foreign Limited Liability Company form, which can be submitted online or by mail, and pay a $750 filing fee.

 This probably sounds like a lot of work and things to remember, and you would be absolutely correct.
 If you’d like some help to remind you when to file things like your franchise tax, or to help with some of the many applications you must file to form your LLC, you should consider hiring a Texas PEO service along with online legal services.

 Texas LLC Fee Summary

 You may be wondering how much it costs to form an LLC in Texas because that’s one of the most frequently asked questions about LLC formation in the state.
 Whether you choose to use an LLC formation service or decide to form your LLC on your own, you’re going to incur a number of state filing fees and taxes.
 Here are some of the costs of forming your LLC in Texas that you’ll need to pay.

 Certificate of Formation filing fee: $300

 Annual franchise tax: 0.37% for retail or wholesale and 0.75% for other industries